crodr177/example-app-full-stack/README.md

 This project is an example of a full-stack web application.
 It's a small project that shows how you can run a frontend and backend concurrently.
 The frontend is using React.js with TypeScript while the backend is using a Node.js framwork called, Express.js.
 There are also some cool css features like: responsiveness, transitions, etc.

+## Hosted App

+Open [https://lit-atoll-15102.herokuapp.com/](https://lit-atoll-15102.herokuapp.com) to view it in the browser.

 ## Available Scripts

 In the project directory, you can run: